sherwinchiu/bowmaster/README.md

 # bowmaster
- Grade 10 python game (introduction to python and pygame)
+Grade 10 python game for final assignment
+Introduction to python and pygame